Spryte-Studio/Whats_For_Dinner/README.md

 ## Summary ##
   This web-app is made for any individuals who experience any of the following:
-  1. Exhausted from long days of work, yet still hungry at dinnertime?
+  1. Exhausted from long days of work, yet still hungry at meal-time?
   2. Your fridge/pantry has lots of ingredients, yet your brain is too tired to come up with a meal idea?
   3. You're too tired to even peruse your ingredients, and just want a recipe given based on previously logged ingredients?

   If ANY of the above applies to you, ANY day of the week, ANY meal of the day - this app is the solution to all your problems!